TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/packet-broker-agent.md

 - `pba.forwarder.include-gateway-eui`: Indicates whether to include the gateway EUI in forwarded uplink messages
 - `pba.forwarder.include-gateway-id`: Indicates whether to include the gateway ID (plain or hashed) in forwarded uplink messages
 - `pba.forwarder.hash-gateway-id`: Indicates whether the forwarded gateway ID should be hashed.
 This setting is ineffective if `include-gateway-id` is `false`
+- `pba.forwarder.gateway-online-ttl`: TTL of online status reported to Packet Broker

 ## Home Network Options

 - `pba.home-network.enable`: Enable Home Network role
 - `pba.home-network.dev-addr-prefixes`: DevAddr prefixes to subscribe to
 - `pba.home-network.worker-pool.limit`: Limit of active workers concurrently processing uplink messages and publishing downlink messages
+- `pba.home-network.include-hops`: Include hops in the metadata.
+This option is disabled by default